2023 NHK Trophy

 The 2023 NHK Trophy was the sixth event of the 2023–24 ISU Grand Prix of Figure Skating: a senior-level international invitational competition series.
-It was held at the Towa Pharmaceutical Ractab Dome in Osaka, Japan, from November 24–26.
+It was held at the Osaka Prefectural Kadoma Sports Center (Towa Pharmaceutical Ractab Dome) in Osaka, Japan, from November 24–26.
 Medals were awarded in men's singles, women's singles, pair skating, and ice dance.
 Skaters earned points toward qualifying for the 2023–24 Grand Prix Final.

 Entries

 The International Skating Union announced the preliminary assignments on June 28, 2023.